 As well as bachelor programs, most of these establishments offer a number of post-graduate opportunities which aim for students to develop their knowledge of economics in alignment with their main interests - whether that be law, culture or the analysis of public markets.

 Just like cities such as Houston or Philadelphia, Chicago has an abundance of learning programs.
-The city is filled with undergraduate and postgraduate students who specialize within the field of economics.
+The city is filled with undergraduate and postgraduate students who specialize in the field of economics.

 As most of these programs have strong academic underlining, students are often seeking extracurricular learning opportunities to help consolidate their understanding, mainly in preparation for examinations or extended writing projects.